SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/api-gateway.md

 Namespace for **AWS API Gateway** Service is **AWS/ApiGateway**.
 :::

 For **Metadata**, add an **account** field to the source and assign it a value that is a friendly name/alias to your AWS account from which you are collecting metrics.
 This name will appear in the Sumo Logic Explorer View.
-Metrics can be queried via the “account field”.
+Metrics can be queried via the “account” field.

 #### Enable cache metrics